-In our paper, we examine the effect of social biases in predictive text suggestions on co-writing.
-Writing with predictive text is a task that many laypeople encounter in their day-to-day lives.
+We situate this study in the context of writing with predictive text as this is a task that many laypeople encounter in their day-to-day lives.
 This not only means crowdworkers will likely have high task familiarity (which may affect reliance or how often users accept the model's suggestions or decisions~\citep[e.g.,][]{10.1145/3519266}) but also that the influences identified in the study are applicable to a large portion of the population.
 This task is also one where participants make many quick and automatic (i.e., System 1~\cite{2011-26535-000}) decisions, making it a good surrogate task for stereotypes and implicit biases.

 \paragraph{Effects of Co-Writing with a Language Model}